-Follow up appointment: You will follow up with your surgeon in the clinic 1-2 weeks after surgery.
-This appointment is sometimes scheduled before surgery.
-If your appointment is pre-scheduled, the date is included in your surgery letter.
-If you do not have an appointment listed on the surgery letter, contact your surgeon's medical assistant to schedule your follow up appointment.
+Follow up appointment: You are expected to follow up with your surgeon in the clinic 1-2 weeks after surgery.
+In some cases, this appointment is scheduled prior to your procedure.
+If your follow-up is pre-scheduled, the date is listed in your surgery letter.
+If no appointment is listed, please contact your surgeon's medical assistant to schedule your follow-up visit.